LWV New Mexico Positions

 - PRC candidates should be evaluated on the basis of qualifications by a broad-based nonpartisan process.

 - Candidates for the PRC should have education and/or appropriate professional experience in a related field or in consumer advocacy.
-There should also be mandated, ongoing professional training after election.
+There should also be mandated, ongoing professional training for Commissioners.

 - The PRC should be funded by assessments on the industries that it regulates and those funds should be sequestered from the general fund.